UPDATED: APRIL 27, 2023 | 3 MIN READ

 Winter is when we start worrying about how the weight of ice, snow, and sleet affects our homes.
 If you live in one of the Northern states, you deal with large amounts of snow and sometimes windstorms.
-Homeowners insurance can protect you from damage related to snow, sleet, and ice.
+Homeowners insurance can protect you from snow, sleet, and ice damage.

 Blizzards cause a lot of damage to your home, costing a lot of money.
-Whether you rent or own, obtaining insurance is the best way to protect your home.
+Obtaining insurance is the best way to protect your home, whether you rent or own.
 We’re here to help you find an insurance policy that works for your life.

 Most homeowners insurance policies cover damages from snow and ice, excluding HO-1 insurance plans.
 HO-2 to HO-6 covers the costs of damages caused by the weight of snow, ice, and sleet on your home.

-Your standard homeowners insurance policy reimburses you for storm damages from snow, sleet, and ice.
-This includes damages done to your dwelling and personal belongings in the event of roof collapse, cracks, or cave-ins from the weight of snow after a winter storm.
+Your standard homeowners insurance policy reimburses you for snow, sleet, and ice storm damages.
+This includes damages to your dwelling and personal belongings in the event of roof collapse, cracks, or cave-ins from the weight of snow after a winter storm.

 Homeowners insurance might also cover damages from wind and frozen pipes resulting from storms.
 It’s best to check your policy to ensure coverage includes these items.

 Flooding is one thing that typical standard homeowners insurance policies exclude.
-Flood insurance is something that you must add to your policy to have coverage..
+You must add flood insurance to your policy to have coverage..

 You might not think you have to worry about falling objects during winter, but it can line you up for a lawsuit.
 If snow slides off your roof and lands on your mail carrier, you’ll be named in the suit.